benlinux1/019_BenoitVINCENT-RealEstateManager/README.md

 ## Languages

-Real Estate Manager is fully available in English and in French languages, automatically set according to your device's general language.
+Real Estate Manager is **fully available in English and in French languages**, automatically set according to your device's general language.

 ## Libraries / API